 Under the accrual basis revenues are recognized when earned.
 Expenses (including depreciation and amortization) are recorded when the liability is incurred or the economic asset is used.
 Revenues, expenses, gains, losses, assets and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.

 Note 2: Report Classifications

-Receipts and disbursements were classified according to requirements for small towns in the State of Mississippi as prescribed by the Office of the State Auditor.
+Receipts and disbursements were classified according to requirements Mississippi as prescribed by the Office of the State Auditor.